 If you are asking about harvest times and product quality, aeroponics outperforms hydroponic systems.
 But that only happens if everything is ideal, which is definitely not the case because there is always room for human error.

 All crops that can be grown in soil or hydroponically can be grown in an aeroponic system.
-Be it lettuce and tomatoes or basil, oregano, chives, or other vegetables and herbs, you can grow almost everything aeroponically.
+Be it lettuce and tomatoes or basil, oregano, chives, or other vegetables and herbs, and you can grow almost everything aeroponically.

 There are no products listed under this category.